github/developer.github.com/content/guides/best-practices-for-integrators.md

 Since it's impossible to predict how fast your service will complete, you should do all of "the real work" in a background job.
 [Resque](http://resquework.org/) (for Ruby), [RQ](http://python-rq.org/) (for Python), or [RabbitMQ](http://www.rabbitmq.com/) (for Java) are examples of libraries that can handle queuing and processing of background jobs.

 Note that even with a background job running, GitHub still expects your server to respond within thirty seconds.
 Your server simply needs to acknowledge that it received the payload by sending some sort of response.
-It's also important to perform any validations on a payload as soon as possible, so that you can accurately report whether your server can continue with the request or not.
+It's critical that your service to performs any validations on a payload as soon as possible, so that you can accurately report whether your server can continue with the request or not.

 ## Use appropriate HTTP status codes when responding to GitHub